 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.

 These Crispy Taro Fritters are the perfect crowd-pleasing side dish.

 - 2 tablespoons soy sauce (or tamari if gluten-free)

-- 1 tablespoon mirin (or sub 1 teaspoon sweetener of choice)
+- 1 tablespoon mirin (or sub 1 teaspoon any other sweetener)

 - Boil or steam the taro for 10-15 minutes until soft enough to easily pierce with a fork

-- Drain away the cooking water and add soy sauce, mirin and black pepper
+Drain away the cooking water and add soy sauce, mirin and salt + pepper

 - Mash with a fork until smooth